 Reconciling and synchronizing different data rhythms

-Acquiring streaming data is foundational to building real-time analytics applications.
+Acquiring streaming data is foundational to building a real-time analytics platform.
 “Data rhythm” — the frequency with which input arrives — varies greatly.
 One sensor may send 10 readings a second.
 Another might only send information at the beginning or the end of each shift.
 An analytics system must therefore have the capability to persist these various rhythms.
 Additionally, the clocks from various systems can be offset from each other or aligned to different geographical timezones.
 Given that a typical manufacturing process generates hundreds of such streaming inputs, the complexity of orchestrating them all can be quite staggering.

 Configuring, monitoring, and updating data-capture systems

 Another challenge is setting up, monitoring, and managing all the systems or devices capturing information from production machines.
 What if a device goes down, or stops delivering data, or loses its internet connection, or its disk becomes full?
 Suppose a configuration needs updating across your entire production footprint?
 Automated functions are required to track and manage all these possibilities.
 Trust us: these capabilities take time and expertise to build, and add no small measure of cost to the overall development budget.